20 Skills Recruiters Screen For in Management Consultant Resumes

 What knowledge areas are most important for Management Consultants?

-O*NET identifies the following core knowledge domains for Management Consultant roles: English Language, Administration and Management, Customer and Personal Service, Mathematics, Education and Training.
+Core knowledge domains for Management Consultant roles based on verified occupational data: English Language, Administration and Management, Customer and Personal Service, Mathematics, Education and Training.